Live:

 Millions of Ethiopian Orthodox Christians across Ethiopia celebrated Timket, the Ethiopian Orthodox Epiphany that commemorates the baptism of Jesus Christ in the River Jordan.

-Visitors from around the world, have also gathered in Ethiopia to celebrate Timket, the Ethiopian Orthodox observance of Epiphany commemorating the baptism of Jesus Christ.
+Visitors from around the world have also gathered in Ethiopia to celebrate Timket, the Ethiopian Orthodox observance of Epiphany commemorating the baptism of Jesus Christ.

-In an exclusive interview with ENA, Reverend Bronson Woods from Atlanta, Georgia highlighted Ethiopia’s historical and cultural significance.
+In an exclusive interview with ENA, Reverend Bronson from Atlanta, Georgia highlighted Ethiopia’s historical and cultural significance.

-LeahRose Monterra, American tourist from California, also described her first impression of the country as breathtaking.
+LeahRose, an American tourist from California, also described her first impression of the country as breathtaking.

-She also likes the weather.
+She also expressed her appreciation for the weather.

 She also said the people are humble, kind, and welcoming, adding that Ethiopia offers far more than what is often portrayed online.